 Where to buy New Caledonia CFP Franc in Australia?

-You can buy New Caledonia CFP Franc (XFP) from a few of places in Australia that offers currency exchange.
+You can buy New Caledonia CFP Franc (XFP) from a few places in Australia that offer currency exchange.
 It is a rarer currency to exchange to Australian dollars.
 Places you can make cash transactions and buy New Caledonia CFP Franc include online, in-store at money exchangers, banks, Australia Post and the airport.

 To find out exactly where you can buy New Caledonia CFP Franc, you can use our handy city and suburb guides, just click on the links below: